compose-eu/wot-hackathon/compose_web_client/README.md

 compose_web_client
 =============

-A simple example on how to read data from a COMPOSE Service Object using a GET HTTP Request.
+A simple example on how to read data from a COMPOSE Service Object (SO) using a GET HTTP Request.

 Visualization is performed using the RGraph Javascript library.